microsoft/Mastering-the-Marketplace/docs/vm/Labs/lab1-partner-center-setup/index.md

 micro_nav: false
 ---

-> Note: This lab is part of a series of labs for Mastering the Virtual Machine Offers Workshop.
+This lab is part of a series of labs for Mastering the Virtual Machine Offers Workshop.
 You should finish this lab before moving on to the next sections.

 <!-- no toc -->
 - [Prerequisites before starting this lab](#prerequisites-before-starting-this-lab)